Difference Between Chapter 7 vs Chapter 11

 Conclusion

-After discussing the above points, we can infer that both Chapter 7 vs chapter 11 are similar in the sense that both are useful sections if some individual or business wants to file bankruptcy.
+After discussing the above points, we can infer that both Chapter 7 and Chapter 11 are similar in that both are useful sections if some individual or business wants to file bankruptcy.
 But they are different in the way they work.
-For example, if the reason for applying for bankruptcy is that the party wants to shut down its operations, then chapter 7 is useful, but if they want to continue the business operations, chapter 11 is effective.
+For example, if the reason for applying for bankruptcy is that the party wants to shut down its operations, then Chapter 7 is useful.
+Still, if they want to continue the business operations, chapter 11 is effective.

-Since in chapter 7, the businesses shut down their operations, so all of their assets are sold off and is then the proceeds will be used to pay the creditors.
+Since in Chapter 7, the businesses shut down their operations, all of their assets are sold off, and the proceeds will be used to pay the creditors.
 So that is why there is no need for the debtors to pay any money or have any repayment schedule.
-But in chapter 11, debtors have to have a repayment schedule that will determine how the creditors will get paid.
-Chapter 11 is a more complex process than chapter 7, and therefore the cost involved is also higher than chapter 7.
-In a nutshell, Chapter 7 vs Chapter 11 have their own pros and cons, and it solely depends upon the purpose or intention of filing bankruptcy, which will eventually help select which chapter to be used.
+But in Chapter 11, debtors must have a repayment schedule that will determine how the creditors will get paid.
+Chapter 11 is a more complex process than Chapter 7; therefore, the cost is also higher than Chapter 7.
+In a nutshell, Chapter 7 vs Chapter 11 have pros and cons, and it solely depends upon the purpose or intention of filing bankruptcy, which will eventually help select which chapter to use.

 Recommended Articles

-This has been a guide to the top difference between Chapter 7 vs Chapter 11.
-Here, we also discuss Chapter 7 vs Chapter 11 key differences with Infographics and Comparison table.
+This article has guided the top difference between Chapter 7 and Chapter 11.
+Here, we also discuss the Chapter 7 vs Chapter 11 key differences with Infographics and a Comparison table.
 You may also have a look at the following articles to learn more –